Hyllestad Municipality

 Hyllestad is a municipality in the county of Vestland, Norway.
 It is located in the traditional district of Sogn.
 The administrative center is the village of Hyllestad.
 Other villages in the municipality include Sørbøvågen and Leirvik.
-Hyllestad municipality has existed since 1862 when it was created from parts of the neighboring municipalities of Askvoll and Lavik.
-Hyllestad is located on the north side of the Sognefjorden, near the mouth of the fjord.
+Hyllestad Municipality has existed since 1862 when it was created from parts of the neighboring Askvoll Municipality and Lavik og Brekke Municipality.
+The municipality is located on the north side of the Sognefjorden, near the mouth of the fjord.